 Years ago when I was going through a difficult time, a counselor warned me about four deadly habits that can paralyze your time and energy.

 She called them time wasters.
-But they have the potential to destroy more than our time.
+But these four deadly habits are not only time wasters; they can also steal your emotional, physical, and spiritual well-being.
 They can render us useless, ineffective, and depressed.
 I can testify.
 Been there, done that.

 Is there hope to overcome them?

 What does God’s Word have to say about these?
 Does He offer any help?

 Worry is unproductive: “Can one of you by worrying add a single hour to your life?”
 Matthew 6:27 NIV